wandb/docs/docs/guides/track/public-api-guide.md

 importer.import_all_parallel()
 ```

 For even more fine-grained control, you can selectively import experiments or specify overrides based on your own custom logic.
-For example, if you wanted runs with a certain tag to be imported into a specific project:
+For example, the following code shows how to make runs with custom tags that are then imported into the specified project.
 ```py
 default_settings = {
     "entity": "default_entity",